rools32/termipod/README.md

 * Tag media and channels, filter media
 * Export channels to file
 * Customizable key bindings
+* Fuse FS as a CLI with basic commands

 Youtube channels are handled by *youtube_dl* for the first import to get all videos, but then, for efficiency purpose, by *feedparser* reading the RSS feed provided by Google.